St. Paul’s Lenten Observances

 The story of Christ’s bold entry into Jerusalem, followed almost immediately by his betrayal and agonizing death, are recalled at the 10 a.m.
 Palm Sunday Eucharist.
 The congregation enters the church carrying palm fronds and singing ‘Hosanna to the son of David!’

-A shorter version of the Palm Sunday liturgy (without music) begins at 8 a.m..
-A less formal version, featuring The Good News-Goodtime Band, begins at 7 p.m. on Saturday.
+A shorter version of the Palm Sunday liturgy (without music) begins at 8 a.m.
+Palm Sunday morning.
+A less formal version begins at 7 p.m.
+Saturday evening.

-To observe the solemnity of the days between Palm Sunday and Good Friday, there is a celebration of the Eucharist on each weekday of Holy Week, Monday thorough Thursday, at 7:30 p.m.
+To observe the solemnity of the days between Palm Sunday and Good Friday, there is a celebration of the Eucharist during Holy Week and Thursday, at 6 p.m.
 The Thursday Eucharist recalls Christ’s mandate to His apostles that they must love one another, and concludes with the removal of the Blessed Sacrament to the Altar of Repose and the stripping of the Altar.

 Good Friday, unlike any other day in the Christian calendar, is marked at St. Paul’s with a liturgy that is also unlike any other in the year.
-The service lasts for three hours, from 12 noon until 3:00 p.m., but worshipers are invited to come or to leave at any time.
-Readings from scripture and meditations are followed by a reading of the Passion of Jesus Christ according to St. John, with members of the congregation taking the varied speaking parts.
+The service beginning at 12 noon with readings from scripture and meditations are followed by a reading of the Passion of Jesus Christ according to St. John, with members of the congregation taking the varied speaking parts.

 The people of St. Paul’s extend a sincere welcome to persons of all denominations and faiths to renew their acquaintance with the Passion of Christ at the church’s Holy Week worship services.